-(2) A person convicted of an offence under this section is, without affecting to the power of the court to order a longer period of disqualification, liable to be disqualified from holding or obtaining a licence for a period not exceeding 10 years.

-(3) A charge under this section is deemed to include a charge under section 31(1).

-(4) An offence under this section may be tried either summarily or on indictment, at the election of the person accused.
+- (2) A person convicted of an offence under this section must be disqualified from holding or obtaining a licence for a period not exceeding 10 years. - (3) A charge under this section is deemed to include a charge under section 31(1). - (4) An offence under this section may be tried either summarily or on indictment, at the election of the person accused.